We are delighted to signal that the total amount raised for children’s charities on our March voyage was £955.25

 A national children's charity that brightens up the lives of seriously ill children in the UK aged three to 18 years old by granting wishes, granting hospital ward wishes and organising outings and large scale events.

 The Milly Moo Foundation is a Kent based charity who provides a holiday home for use by Leukeamia patients and their families during or after periods of care.
-The Charity aims to raise awareness of Leukeamia and over time help to fund research into the disease and to provide financial assistance to those needing help.

 Headstart4Babies is a charitable organisation which aims to raise awareness of plagiocephaly and brachycephaly.
 They offer support, advice and, where required, help to signpost treatment to families whose babies are affected through the benefits of helmet therapy for babies with severe asymmetry.
 They also assist with funds for families on low incomes to benefit from helmet therapy whilst campaigning to persuade the NHS to offer treatment across the UK.